nilsnark/aegir-drift-docs/TRADEMARK.md

-Aegir Drift™, Fold™, Foldstones™, Fold Kernel™, SLISP™, and related terms are unregistered trademarks of Chad Thomas.
+Phase Space™, Fold™, Foldstones™, Fold Kernel™, SLISP™, and related terms are unregistered trademarks of Chad Thomas.

 Use of these names in derivative works must include attribution and may